 Just because you graduated college as a history major doesn't mean you can't pursue a career in IT, right?
 If you want career change, and IT looks attractive to you, follow this infographic for some direction!

-Topics: career change, computer training, cyber security, cyber security jobs, cyber security training, cybersecurity, information security, information technology career, IT, IT Jobs, IT training, IT Security, IT Certification
+Topics: IT Certification, IT Jobs, IT, computer training, career change, information technology career, cyber security jobs, cyber security training, information security, cybersecurity, IT Security, IT training

 Need a career change?
 Not sure if you're cut out for the information technology (IT) industry?
 It's normal to be apprehensive.
 However, don't let your doubts stand in between you and your dreams!
 TrainACE connected with a couple of students from different backgrounds to show that success comes in many ways.
 See how they overcame their obstacles to earn IT Training certifications.
 If they can do it, so can you!